-9.7.5.1 REGISTER SIDE EFFECTS.
+- 9.7.5.1 REGISTER SIDE EFFECTS.
 The PMOVE instruction is used to load or read any of the MMU registers (CRP, SRP, TC, MMUSR, TT0, and TT1).
 Since loading the root pointers, the translation control register, or the transparent translation registers with new values can cause some or all of the address translations to change, it may be desired to flush the ATC of its contents any time these registers are written.
 The opcodes of the PMOVE instructions that write to CRP, SRP, TC, TT0, and TT1 contain a flush disable (FD) bit that optionally flushes the ATC when these instructions are executed.
-If the FD bit equals one, the ATC is not flushed when the instruction is executed.
-If the FD bit equals zero, the ATC is flushed during the execution of the PMOVE instruction.

-9.7.5.2 MMU STATUS REGISTER DECODING.
+If the FD bit equals zero, the ATC is flushed during the execution of the PMOVE instruction. - 9.7.5.2 MMU STATUS REGISTER DECODING.
 The seven status bits in the MMU status register (MMUSR) indicate conditions to which the operating system should respond.
 In a typical bus error handler routine, the flows shown in Figures 9-39 and 9-40 can be used to determine the cause of an MMU fault.
 The PTEST instructions set the bits in the MMUSR appropriately, and the program can branch to the appropriate code segment for the condition.
 Figure 9-39 shows the flow for a PTEST instruction for the ATC (level 0), and Figure 9-40 shows the flow for a PTEST instruction that accesses an address translation tree (levels 1-7).

-(UNABLE TO LOCATE ART) Figure 9-39.
+Figure 9-39.
 MMU Status Interpretation PTEST Level 0